Khaledalikh7/Hotel/README.md

 -average rental revenue earned(ADR)
 -meal plans

-The next stage was hashtag#processing and hashtag#cleaning the raw data using Power_Query and then visualizing the data using power bi to get useful insights
+The next stage was processing and cleaning the raw data using Power_Query and then visualizing the data using power bi to get useful insights